-After the fracture is healed, there are no restrictions on activities for your pet.
-A gradual return to full function should occur, to allow for a smooth return of muscle function and strength following the restricted period.
+After the ankle is fully healed, there are no restrictions on activities for your pet.
+A gradual return to full activities should be followed, to allow for a smooth return of muscle and tendon function and leg strength following the restricted period.